COVID-19: Patna to go under lockdown for a week from July 10

 Essential services like ration, dairy, vegetables and meat shops shall remain open from 6 am to 10 am and 4 pm to 7 pm.
 All places of worship and religious gatherings shall also be closed.

-Government offices and Public coroporations shall remain closed.
+Government offices and Public corporations shall remain closed.
 All private and commercial establishments shall remain closed.

 A total of 749 new coronavirus cases were reported in Bihar in the past 24 hours, the highest-single day spike for the state.